4.94/5

 • This type of anxiety has behavioral, physical, and emotional symptoms.

-• tegies such as reviewing test-taking basics and positive self-talk can reduce test anxiety.
+• Strategies such as reviewing test-taking basics and positive self-talk can reduce test anxiety.

-Tests can be very effective at helping children learn, especially if they are designed well.
-Tests can help one understand what they do or don’t know, which can enhance the process of learning.
+Tests can be very effective at helping teens learn, especially if they are designed well.
+They can help one understand what they do or don’t know, enhancing the learning process.

-Unfortunately, tests can also be one of the biggest sources of anxiety for children.
+Unfortunately, tests can also be one of the biggest sources of anxiety for teenagers.
 It can even affect older students, such as those in medical school [*], or those taking up other further studies.
-The symptoms may be all too familiar to you: on the day of the test, you may feel tense and shaky.
+The symptoms may be all too familiar to you: on test day, you may feel tense and shaky.
 Your stomach might be in knots and feel a lot of aching.

 Students can get so stressed about test-taking that they feel physical, psychological, and emotional symptoms manifest as test anxiety.
 This leads to more mistakes on tests, confusion, inability to focus, and most of all, a reduced sense of confidence.

-There are several symptoms that you can look out for if you are worried that your child has test anxiety.
+There are several symptoms that you can look out for if you are worried that your teen has test anxiety.

 Physical symptoms may include the following: